-- Revenue from provision of marketing production services Revenue is recognised when the control of the end products is transferred to the customers.
-The Group's performance does not create an asset with an alternative use to the Group and the Group does not have an enforceable right to payment for performance completed to date. - (ii) Income from content media business Income from content media business is recognised to profit or loss at the point when the content media are delivered to customers.
+Revenue from provision of marketing production services Revenue is recognised when the control of the end products is transferred to the customers.
+The Group does not have an enforceable right to payment for performance completed to date.

+(ii) Income from content media and experiential business

+Content media business

+Income from content media business is recognised to profit or loss at the point when the content media or related services are delivered to customers.
+The Group does not have an enforceable right to payment for performance completed to date.